appwrite/appwrite/README.md

 ### Services

-* [**Auth**](https://appwrite.io/docs/auth) - Manage user authentication using multiple signin methods and account recovery.
+* [**Auth**](https://appwrite.io/docs/auth) - Manage user authentication using multiple signs in methods and account recovery.
 * [**Account**](https://appwrite.io/docs/account) - Manage current user account.
-Track and manage the user sessions, devices and security audit log.
+Track and manage the user sessions, devices, and security audit log.
 * [**Users**](https://appwrite.io/docs/users) - Manage and list all project users when in admin mode.
 * [**Teams**](https://appwrite.io/docs/teams) - Manage and group users in teams.
-Manage memberships, invites and users roles within a team.
+Manage memberships, invites and user roles within a team.
 * [**Database**](https://appwrite.io/docs/database) - Manage database collections and document.
-Read, create, update and delete documents and filter lists of documents collections using advanced filter with graph like capabilities.
+Read, create, update and delete documents and filter lists of documents collections using an advanced filter with a graph like capabilities.
 * [**Storage**](https://appwrite.io/docs/storage) - Manage storage files.
 Read, create, delete and preview files.
 Manipulate your files preview to fit your app perfectly.
 All files are scanned by ClamAV and stored in a secure and encrypted way.
-* [**Locale**](https://appwrite.io/docs/locale) - Track users location, and manage your app locale based data.
+* [**Locale**](https://appwrite.io/docs/locale) - Track user's location, and manage your app locale-based data.
 * [**Avatars**](https://appwrite.io/docs/avatars) - Manage your users avatars, countries flags, browser icons, credit card symbols and generate QR codes.

 For the complete API documentation, visit [https://appwrite.io/docs](https://appwrite.io/docs).
-For more tutorials, news and announcments checkout our [blog](https://medium.com/appwrite-io).
+For more tutorials, news and announcements check out our [blog](https://medium.com/appwrite-io).

 ### SDKs

-Currently we are supporting a few SDK libraries and we are constantly working on adding new ones.
+Currently, we are supporting a few SDK libraries and we are constantly working on adding new ones.

 Below is a list of currently supported platforms and languages.
 If you wish to help us add support to your platform of choice you can go over to our [SDK Generator](https://github.com/appwrite/sdk-generator) project and view our contribution guide.